-Risks relating to the emergence of the novel coronavirus COVID-19
+Risks relating to the emergence of the 2019 novel coronavirus COVID-19

 The outbreak of communicable diseases on a global scale may affect investment sentiment and result in sporadic volatility in global capital markets.
-The COVID-19 outbreak has had and continues to have an indeterminable adverse impact on the world economy.
+The COVID-19 outbreak is currently having an indeterminable adverse impact on the world economy.
 COVID-19 was first identified in Wuhan, Hubei Province, China in late 2019.
 In response to the rapid spread of COVID-19, the Chinese government imposed travel restrictions and quarantines to help limit risk of infection.
-However, while the spread of COVID-19 has slowed in China, it has continued to spread in many countries around the world, leading the World Health Organisation to declare the outbreak a global pandemic on 11 March 2020.
+However, while the spread of COVID-19 slowed in China in early 2020, it continued to spread in many countries around the world, leading the World Health Organisation to declare the outbreak a global pandemic on 11 March 2020.

 Many of these affected countries, including the United States and countries in Europe, have been significantly impacted and have experienced high levels of deaths connected with COVID-19.
 In response, most affected countries, including Qatar, introduced restrictions on travel and on the freedom of movement of people.
 These measures, while aimed to slow the spread of COVID-19, have significantly reduced economic activity in many countries around the world.
-Although some countries are now starting to relax the restrictions to a certain extent following administration of COVID-19 vaccines, the efficacy of such vaccinations (and whether or when booster doses are required, including in respect of variant strains of COVID-19) continues to be under study and therefore it is uncertain whether restrictions will be reintroduced in such countries.
-Accordingly, the ultimate impact of COVID-19 on global and local economies (including on the price of oil) is unclear.
-The economic impact of COVID-19 has already included, and may continue to result in, significant volatility in financial markets and reduced global liquidity and investment, and it may lead to lower economic growth in the GCC and globally.
+Although some countries are now starting to relax the restrictions to a certain extent, it remains unclear how long the restrictions will remain in place (or, if relaxed, whether they will need to be reinstated following localised increases in infection rates) and what their ultimate impact will be on global and local economies, as well as on the price of oil.
+The economic impact of COVID-19 has already included, and may continue to result in, significant volatility in financial markets and reduced global liquidity and investment, and it may lead to lower economic growth regionally and globally.

-In response to the impact of COVID-19 on their domestic economies, various governments around the world, including Qatar (see "The Qatar Banking Sector and Regulations- Response to COVID-19"), have announced fiscal stimulus packages and numerous central banks have cut interest rates.
+In response to the impact of COVID-19 on their domestic economies, various governments around the world, including Qatar (see "The Qatar Banking Sector and Regulations - Response to COVID-19"), have announced fiscal stimulus packages and numerous central banks have cut interest rates.
 Specifically, on 3 March 2020, the U.S. Federal Reserve cut its target range for the federal funds rate by 0.5 per cent. to between 1.00 and 1.25 per cent. and, on 15 March 2020, the range was cut further to between 0 to 0.25 per cent.
 On 16 March 2020, the QCB reduced the overnight deposit interest rate from 1.50 per cent. to 1.0 per cent., the overnight lending rate from 3.50 per cent. to 2.50 per cent. and the repo rate from 1.50 per cent. to 1.0 per cent.
-On 17 March 2022, the QCB increased the repo rate from 1.0 per cent. to 1.25 per cent.
-These and any future changes in these rates or changes in fiscal stimulus packages or QCB measures more generally could reduce liquidity and adversely impact the Bank's financing costs, if the Bank is unable to pass these increased costs on to its customers.
+These and any future reductions in these rates or changes in fiscal stimulus packages or QCB measures could reduce liquidity and adversely impact the Bank's financing costs, if the Bank is unable to pass these increased costs on to its customers.